ChunkaiFu/wallet/README.md

 Quick tips:
 	1. Debugging: for those who are new to ruby on rails, you are likely going to encounter many bugs and errors messages and some times many confusions. don't hesitate to google the error message and try to find out a fix.
-Pair programming is also helpful in debugging as well.
+Pair programming is also helpful in debugging as well. <br />
 	2. Stuck?
-If you get stuck on some part of the progress, seek immediate help from professor or more experienced peers, do not hold on to the bugs to yourself.
+If you get stuck on some part of the progress, seek immediate help from professor or more experienced peers, do not hold on to the bugs to yourself. <br />
-	3. You could alwys reach out to the owner of this repo if you want to know more.
+	3. You could alwys reach out to the owner of this repo if you want to know more. <br />

 Good luck and have fun!